 How to Register

-To be included on the start list for this year’s grand depart on Friday, September 13th, 2019 at 8am, email a letter of intent to: TheAdirondackTrailRide@gmail.com on or after March 1st.
+To be included on the start list for the Grand Depart on the second Friday of September at 8am, email a letter of intent to: TheAdirondackTrailRide@gmail.com on or after March 1st.

 Carrying a GPS unit is not mandatory but strongly encouraged.

 There are no standard maps or cue sheets for the route, and it is not marked in any way.
 Each rider will be sent a GPX file for the route.

 Trackleaders.com will provide a way for people outside of the race to follow along.
 There will be a live map, elevation profile, and other features to track the riders.

 Carrying a SPOT and being tracked is not mandatory but strongly encouraged.

 Once registered for TATR, you will receive an email with the final GPX route file and a notice when the Trackleaders sign-up becomes available.
 You will then register with Trackleaders and rent a spot tracker if you do not own one.

 The Adirondack Trail Ride is built on the idea of solo, self-supported travel in a leave-no-trace manner.